Anurag Kashyap: Producer

 Kashyap found his production company Anurag Kashyap Films in 2009, which is managed by Guneet Monga.
 The companies' first film was the critical hit Udaan (2010), which was screened in the Un Certain Regard category at the 2010 Cannes Film Festival.
 Since then, he has produced a number of projects including Shaitan (2011), Chittagong (2012), Aiyyaa (2012), Luv Shuv Tey Chicken Khurana (2012) and Shorts (2013).
-He has also co-produced a number of films that have gone on to film festivals, but are yet to release theatrically, including Michael, Peddlers and Monsoon Shootout.
+He has also co-produced a number of films that have gone on to film festivals, including Michael, Peddlers and Monsoon Shootout.
 In 2012, Kashyap produced The Last Act, India's first collaborative feature film from twelve directors to make ten-minute short films, with each film being a part of a larger story written by him.

 In 2013, his company co-produced the critically acclaimed drama The Lunchbox, which was nominated for the BAFTA Award for Best Film Not in the English Language; along with the biographical drama Shahid.
 The same year Kashyap, with Viacom 18 Motion Pictures co-produced five short films with the theme of 'India is Visual Journey'.
 The short films were Moi Marjaani, Chai, Hidden Cricket, Geek Out and The Epiphany.
-He also served as the creative director in the Amitabh Bachchan starrer TV series Yudh (2014), and subsequently presented two documentary film's, The World Before Her (2012) and Katiyabaaz (2014).
+He also served as the creative director in the Amitabh Bachchan starrer TV series Yudh (2014), and subsequently presented two documentary films, The World Before Her (2012) and Katiyabaaz (2014).

 In 2011 Kashyap co-founded his director-driven production company Phantom Films with partnership from Vikas Bahl, Vikramaditya Motwane and Madhu Mantena.
-The companies first film was the period romance Lootera (2013), starring Ranveer Singh and Sonakshi Sinha.
-Based O. Henry's short story, The Last Leaf, the film was critically acclaimed.
+The company's first film was the period romance Lootera (2013), starring Ranveer Singh and Sonakshi Sinha.
+Based on O. Henry's short story, The Last Leaf, the film was critically acclaimed.

 Kashyap at the success meet of Imaikaa Nodigal in 2018.

 He then went on to collaborate with Karan Johar's Dharma Productions to produce the romantic comedy Hasee Toh Phasee (2014).
-The film starring Parineeti Chopra and Sidharth Malhotra was directed by the debutant Vinil Mathew.
+The film, starring Parineeti Chopra and Sidharth Malhotra, was directed by the debutant Vinil Mathew.
 Kashyap then co-edited and co-produced the comedy drama Queen, starring Kangana Ranaut.
-The film was a critical and commercial success, it also won the National Film Award for Best Feature Film in Hindi.
+The film was a critical and commercial success; it also won the National Film Award for Best Feature Film in Hindi.